Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 Slush Casting

-• The mould halves are then opened and the casting is removed.
+• The mould halves are then opened, and the casting is removed.

 NOTE:

-• Toys, decorative items and camp shades are made by this process.
+• Toys, decorative items, and camp shades are made by this process.

 Blow Moulding

-• Glass or plastic in the semi viscous form (called gob) is placed in the die and air is blown into the die.
+• Glass or plastic in the semi-viscous form (called gob) is placed in the die, and air is blown into the die.

 Centrifugal Casting

-• This is a process where the mould is rotated rapidly about its axis (central axis) as the metal poured into it.
+• This is a process where the mould is rotated rapidly about its axis (central axis) as the metal is poured into it.

 • Because of the centrifugal force, a continuous pressure will be acting on the metal as it solidifies.